Visiting Lisbon

 Break SĂ© – (Takes cards but prefers cash) Lovely little brunch place up the hill in Alfama with the only decent nachos we’ve found here.
 Lots of egg dishes, a decent club sandwich.
 Very friendly staff, but they close at 5PM, so plan accordingly.

 Noobai Cafe – (NOW takes credit cards!
 But also there’s an ATM right outside) This place is one of our favorites.
 The food is always great, the view overlooking the Tagus is fantastic, and the staff is always lovely.
 They have a rolling roof that they can extend for when the rain storms come out of nowhere, and outdoor misters for the hot summer days.
 My current favorite there is their “manga e frango” dish, which is a chicken and mango salad with a very subtle garam masala dressing.
-They open at 4PM, and they can get a little crowded so plan on making a reservation if you have a larger party.
+They open at 4PM noon, and they can get a little crowded so plan on making a reservation if you have a larger party.

-Bali do Cais – (Takes cards) Delicious Indonesian food, really friendly staff (they speak English), with great gluten free options.
+Bali do Cais – (Takes cards) Delicious Indonesian food, really friendly staff (they speak English), with great gluten-free options.